AndersDeath/diary2/000-current.md

 # 12 October - Thursday - Yerevan - 378 day of immigration

 Today I did a lot of things.
 I suppose it's the most favorite phrase in this diary.
 However, I understood some stuff from GraphQL things.
 It was hard and unusual.
 At the same time it's necessary to have this backend crush course for me.
-I still think a lot about my future
+I still think a lot about my future.